codac-team/codac/doc/doc/manual/10-dev/index.rst

 .. warning::

-  Several changes are currently perfomed on the library.
+  Several changes are currently performed on the library.
   This page may not be up to date.

 ##########################